fafusha/CS1XA3/Project02/README.md

 The webpage has two differnt themes: Dark Mode and Light Mode.
 You can toggle betwenn the two by clicking the button on the top of the webpage.

 This feature was implemented awith JQuerry and JavaScript.

+Reference: